logak-devops/gitlab-pipeline/README.md

 3. Register GitLab-runner using token
 4. Create ECR repository
 5. Import the project and run pipeline
+6. Run the container for checking the the docker image

 # 1.Install GitLab server: